- Closed for the season, on view spring 2023

 An installation by Stephen Vitiello

 Sound Engineer: Bob Bielecki

-Supported in part by the Massachusetts Cultural Council and the Argosy Foundation Contemporary Music Fund
+All Those Vanished Engines is supported by the Mass Cultural Council and the Argosy Foundation Contemporary Music Fund.